ujihisa/okta-scim-beta/README.md

 single request is covered in
 [section 3.7](https://tools.ietf.org/html/rfc7644#section-3.7) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

-Okta does not yet support this feature.
-Okta will currently make one request per resource operation.
+Okta currently does not support this feature and makes one request per resource operation.

 ### "/Me" Authenticated Subject Alias